t1/logging-interceptor/README.md

 Note that interceptors are not triggered when you do local calls.

+## Features ##

+* Log to [slf4j](http://slf4j.org) (and you can go to any logging framework from there).
+* Annotate methods as @Logged to log the call and eventually return value or exceptions thrown; or a class to have all methods within logged.
+* Default log level is DEBUG; change it in the @Logged annotation.
+* Default logger is the top level class containing the method being logged; change it in the @Logged annotation.
+* Default log message is the name of the method, converted camel case to spaces (e.g. "getNextCustomer" -> "get next customer"); parameters appended; change it in the @Logged annotation.
+* Parameters annotated as @LogContext are added to the [MDC](http://slf4j.org/manual.html#mdc) (and cleaned up thereafter).
+Very handy for adding the main business reference key to all logs written below.
+* Define producers for LogContextVariables for other MDC variables; a producer for the version of the containing jar/ear/war is provided (requires the implementation or specification version in the manifest).
+* Add a MDC variable `indent` to your pattern to visualize the call hierarchy of logged statements.
+* Define converters, to e.g. extract the customer number from a customer object, by implementing LogConverter.

 ## Download ##

 Add [Bintray](https://bintray.com/t1/javaee-helpers/logging-interceptor) to your `settings.xml` (see the `Set me up!` buton) and a Maven dependency: